 A DRAM read request is initiated by clocking /RE with W/R low and /F high.
-The EDRAM will compare the new row address to the LRR address latch for the bank specified by row address bits $A{8.9}$ (LRR: a 9-bit row address latch for each internal DRAM bank which is reloaded on each /RE active read miss cycle).
+The EDRAM will compare the new row address to the LRR address latch for the bank specified by row address bits A{8-9} (LRR: a 9-bit row address latch for each internal DRAM bank which is reloaded on each /RE active read miss cycle).
 If the row address does not match the LRR, the requested data is not in SRAM cache and a new row is fetched from the DRAM.
 The EDRAM will load the new row data into the SRAM cache and update the LRR latch.
-The data at the specified column address is available at the output pins at the greater of times t{RAC} , t{AC} , and t{GQV} .
-The /HIT output is driven high at time t{HV} after /RE to indicate the longer access time to the external control logic. /RE may be brought high after time t{RE} since the new row data is safely latched into SRAM cache.
+The data at the specified column address is available at the output pins at the greater of times t{RAC} , t{AC} , and t{GOV} . /RE may be brought high after time t{RE} since the new row data is safely latched into SRAM cache.
 This allows the EDRAM to precharge the DRAM array while data is accessed from SRAM cache.
 Additional locations within the currently active page may be accessed by providing new column addresses to the multiplex address inputs.
 New data is available at the output at time t{AC} after each column address change in static column mode.
 During any read cycle, it is possible to operate in either static column mode with /CAL=high or page mode with /CAL clocked to latch the column address.
-In page mode, data valid time is determined by either t{AC} and t{CQV} .
+In page mode, data valid time is determined by either t{AC} and t{COV} .